SumoLogic/sumologic-documentation/docs/search/search-query-language/group-aggregate-operators/sum.md

 sidebar_label: sum
 ---

-Sum adds the values of the numerical field being evaluated within the time range analyzed.
+`sum` adds the values of the numerical field being evaluated within the time range analyzed.

 ## Syntax